census-instrumentation/opencensus-website/content/articles/iot.md

 ###### Architecture

-In the second system, we redesign the architecture of the above system: Data export is implemented on Raspberry Pi (master) while data collection is implemented on Arduino (slave).
+In the second system, we redesign the architecture of the above system: Data export is implemented on Raspberry Pi (leader) while data collection is implemented on Arduino (follower).
 In this way, the system could be more cohesive and low-cost because one expensive Pi could receive data from more cheap sensors.

 ![](/images/systemii.png)

 ###### Protocol

-To decouple the master and slave nodes in the System II, we design a robust and low-overhead protocol to support efficient coordination between any IoT device and the master node under OpenCensus.
+To decouple the leader and follower nodes in the System II, we design a robust and low-overhead protocol to support efficient coordination between any IoT device and the leader node under OpenCensus.
 Data collection could be implemented on any cheap embedded platform if it follows the protocol.

-The protocol defines the basic format of messages exchanged between the master and slave nodes.
+The protocol defines the basic format of messages exchanged between the leader and follower nodes.
 One example is as below:

 ```json
 {